zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 ```

 ## Summary
-At the end of this document, we have learned so many skills of writing unit test for react, I hope those skills can help you to write unit test easier.
+At the end of this document, we have learned so many skills of writing unit tests for react, I hope those skills can help you to write unit tests easier.

 Thx for reading.